Jump ahead to:

 Image credits: google.com

 The most important factor while designing and planning your dream home or office space is the floor plan.
 If the floor plan is not perfect, all efforts will go in vain.
 Here is where technology becomes a boon.
-3D floor plans have made it possible to be able to even see and plan the interior of the space, select the wall color, place the furniture and accessorize the décor in the very initial stage.
+Cloud based 3D floor plans software have made it possible to be able to even see and plan the interior of the space, select the wall color, place the furniture and accessorize the décor in the very initial stage.

 Image credits: google.com